bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ### Requesting Resources By Reference {#request-resource-reference}

-Instead of sending an [object describing the requested resource](#request-resource-single), a client MAY send a string known to the AS or RS representing the access being requested.
+Instead of sending an [object describing the requested resource](#request-resource-single), a RC MAY send a string known to the AS or RS representing the access being requested.
 Each string SHOULD correspond to a specific expanded object representation at the AS.